Sixtiers: Etymology

-History of Sixtiers
+History

-Many mark the 1959 publication of Yurii Lavrynenko's book The Executed Renaissance: Anthology 1917-1933.
-Poetry - Prose - Drama - Essays in Paris, as the beginning of the Sixtier movement.
-The book which reached Ukraine in the 1960s was often hand copied and spread as samvydav.
-Cultural activities of the Sixtiers including informal literary readings and art exhibitions, vigils in memory of repressed artists, and theatre performances grew in popularity.
-During the brief liberalization of USSR from 1957 to 1962, the Sixtier movement flourished but soon faced Prosecution.
+The 1959 publication of Yurii Lavrynenko's book The Executed Renaissance: Anthology 1917–1933.
+Poetry - Prose - Drama - Essays in Paris is marked by scholars as the beginning of the Sixtier movement.
+The book, which had reached Ukraine in the 1960s, was often hand copied and spread as samvydav.
+Cultural activities of the Sixtiers grew in popularity, including informal literary readings and art exhibitions, vigils in memory of repressed artists and theatre performances.
+During the brief liberalization of the USSR from 1957 to 1962, the Sixtier movement flourished.

-In 1959, The Artistic Youths' Club (Клуб творчої молоді; abbreviated KTM) was founded by Les Tanyuk in Kyiv.
-Tanyuk, concerned formal education in Ukraine looked down on the Ukrainian language and felt Lenin modified Marxist theories on the nationality question to fit the multinational reality of the Soviet Union.
-He then wrote to friends to establish a Playhouse.
-The club was formed with the Komsomol, the Union of the Communist Youth, which allowed for official recognition and around offered a way to avoid censorship and coordinated with the Writer's Union.
-The Club put on plays such as Pathetic Sonata or read works by banished authors such as Todos Osmachka.
+In 1959, The Artistic Youths' Club (KTM) was founded in Kyiv by Tanyuk.
+He was concerned that formal education in Ukraine looked down on the Ukrainian language and felt that Lenin modified Marxist theories on the nationality question to fit the multinational reality of the Soviet Union.
+He then wrote to friends to establish a theatre.
+The club was formed with the Komsomol, the Union of the Communist Youth, which allowed for official recognition and offered a way to avoid censorship.
+The club coordinated with the Writers' Union and put on plays such as Pathetic Sonata or read works by banished authors such as Todos Osmachka.

-In 1960, Tanyuk would introduce Vasyl Symonenko to the club.
+In 1960, Tanyuk introduced Vasyl Symonenko to the club.
 Symonenko studied journalism at Kyiv University from 1952 to 1957.
 He then served as editor of the literary departments of two regional newspapers, Cherkaska Pravda and Molod Cherkashchyny.

 By 1962, the KTM had taken on a more nationalistic fervor.
 For example, Horska considered herself a Russified Ukrainian and used the KTM members to practice language skills and relearn culture and traditions.
 The KTM began to sponsor remembrances to those lost in Stalin's purges and field trips to historical Ukrainian sites.

-Ivan Dziuba, joined KTM in 1962.
-He had registered with the university and Komsomol as Russian and credited KTM for his "self-Ukrainization" and he published a book based on his dissertation, "A Special Person or a Mishchanyn."
+Ivan Dziuba joined KTM in 1962.
+He had registered with the university and Komsomol as Russian and credited KTM for his "self-Ukrainization".
+He published a book based on his dissertation, "A Special Person or a Bourgeois".
 Dziuba joined Symonenko in organizing literary events.